-Microsoft Edge quickly skyrocketed to the second-most popular desktop browser after switching to Chromium, an equivalent engine that powers Google Chrome.
+Microsoft Edge quickly skyrocketed to the second-most popular desktop browser after switching to Chromium, the same engine that powers Google Chrome.
+One of its standout features, Microsoft Edge Kids Mode, has contributed to its growing popularity by offering a safer and more tailored browsing experience for children.

-Since its debut, Microsoft Edge has added many useful new features including, today, the debut of a Kids Mode with parental controls.
+Since its debut, Microsoft Edge has added many useful new features, including the launch of Kids Mode with parental controls.

 Microsoft Edge users on Windows and Mac OS can now use “Child Mode”, which should allow parents to allow their children under 12 to access the Internet, but in a safe way, while also making the browser accessible to everyone is useful.